 Step 1: sand your end tables

-Step 2: spray paint the end table
+Step 2: spray paint the end tables

 Lay down your cardboard and place the end table on it top down.
 Then spray paint your first layer.
 Make it a light layer.

 After it dries, paint another light layer.
-Make sure you get all of the nooks and crannies.
+Make sure you get into all of the nooks and crannies.

 Let that dry.